desh2608/gss/README.md

 ## Features

-The core part of this tool is exactly the same as **pb_chime5**.
-The difference lies merely in making it easier to use for datasets other than CHiME-5.
-Here are the salient differences:
+The core parts of this package (i.e., WPE, mask estimation, and beamforming) are taken directly from pb_chime5 (which uses [pb_bss](https://github.com/fgnt/pb_bss/tree/96fd72cb5934fb3ec21a707cc54ac6263782a71a)), and therefore the expected result should be the same as using that toolkit.
+Our major contribution is in streamlining the data pipeline using [Lhotse](https://github.com/lhotse-speech/lhotse) and providing example scripts for applying the enhancement on several datasets other than CHiME-5.

 * The GSS implementation (see `gss/core`) has been stripped of CHiME-6 dataset-specific peculiarities (such as array naming conventions etc.)
-* We use [Lhotse](https://github.com/lhotse-speech/lhotse) for simplified data loading, and provide examples in the `scripts` directory for how to use the `gss` module for several datasets.
+* We use Lhotse for simplified data loading, speaker activity generation, and RTTM representation.
+We provide examples in the `scripts` directory for how to use the `gss` module for several datasets.
 We are currently aiming to support LibriCSS, AMI, and AISHELL-4.
-* `mpi` has been replaced with [plz](https://github.com/pzelasko/plz) (based on [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/)) for multi-node processing.
+* For distributed processing,  `mpi` has been replaced with [plz](https://github.com/pzelasko/plz) (based on [Dask-Jobqueue](https://jobqueue.dask.org/en/latest/)).
 To use on your own cluster, please fork `plz` and add your cluster environment (currently it supports CLSP and COE clusters at JHU).

-The core implementation still relies on the [pb_bss](https://github.com/fgnt/pb_bss/tree/96fd72cb5934fb3ec21a707cc54ac6263782a71a) and [paderbox](https://github.com/fgnt/paderbox) toolkits from Paderborn.

 ## Installation